shoganvisuals/community-programs-impact/README.md

 The analysis demonstrates skills in data management, dashboard creation, and community-focused insights, aligning with the Cultural and Community Services Analyst role.

 ## Data Sourcing
-A synthetic dataset of 1,000 program records was generated in Python, simulating 12 months (Fiscal Year July 2024–June 2025) of community programs in Hundred Elms.
+A synthetic dataset of 1,000 program records was generated in Python, simulating 12 months (July 2024–June 2025) of community programs in Hundred Elms.

 Fields include: